Cycling: Bilbao takes Giro stage seven as Conti stays in the pink

 Italian Valerio Conti finished in the main pack, 1:07 off the pace, to retain the overall leader’s pink jersey.

-The overall favorites had an uneventful day in the peloton.
+The overall favourites had an uneventful day in the peloton.

+“It was a really important day for me today.
+It took a long time to get my first victory in a three-week race,” said Bilbao.

+“This was only possible with a big team like Astana.
+Thank you to all of the team.”

+Slovenian Primoz Roglic, one of the top favourites, lost one of his domestiques for the mountain stages when Laurens De Plus of Belgium abandoned after being sick for a few days.

+Saturday’s eighth stage is a 235-km ride from Tortoreto Lido to Pesaro ahead of a key time trial on Sunday.

-Writing by Julien Pretot; Editing by Keith Weir
+Writing by Julien Pretot; Editing by Keith Weir and Mark Potter